Tan Dinh Church: The Remarkable Truth Behind a Local Heart

 Old photo of Tan Dinh Church in Ho Chi Minh City.

-In the late 1920s, Father Jean-Baptiste Nguyễn Bá Tòng, the first Vietnamese bishop of Indochina, led major restorations.
-He helped preserve the original Romanesque-Gothic design while making sure the structure stayed strong for the future.
+In the late 1920s, further enhancements were made under Father Jean-Baptiste Nguyễn Bá Tòng, the first Vietnamese bishop of Indochina.
+These renovations aimed to preserve the church’s Romanesque-Gothic architectural style while reinforcing its structural integrity.

 A look at Tan Dinh Church’s architecture